Honda Motor Co., Ltd. research snapshot

 MoatBrand trust, motorcycle scale, engineering, dealer and supplier networks, manufacturing know-how, and captive finance are meaningful advantages.
 Autos still have limited customer switching costs and intense global competition.Medium

-ManagementManagement has reset EV spending toward hybrids, software, cost reduction, and selected regional priorities.
+ManagementManagement has reset EV spending toward hybrids, software, cost reduction, and selected regional priorities, with a target of more than ¥1.4 trillion in consolidated operating profit by fiscal year ending March 31, 2029.
 The next test is whether this reallocation restores returns without sacrificing future technology relevance.Medium-low

 Financial trendFY2026 sales rose slightly to ¥21.80 trillion, while operating profit turned to a ¥414.3 billion loss and profit attributable to owners was a ¥423.9 billion loss, largely reflecting EV-strategy reassessment costs.High

 ValuationReported trailing earnings are negative, so a conventional P/E is not meaningful.
-A 0.48x price-to-book ratio and a low price-to-sales ratio may reflect recovery potential, but also real earnings uncertainty.Medium
+A 0.52x price-to-book ratio, a forward P/E near 12.7x, and a low price-to-sales ratio may reflect recovery potential, but also real earnings uncertainty.Medium

 Risk levelRisk is high because tariffs, China competition, EV impairments, currency moves, auto cyclicality, supply chains, finance receivables, and changing regulation can all affect results.High